Glevi7/Proportional-Navigation-Missile-interception-/README.md

 Simulate a interceptor missile using Simulink and Matlab

- 1) Run initialization file, which can be updated to simulate different conditions
+ 1) Run initialization file (Missile) , which can be updated to simulate different conditions

- 2) Run simulink simulation to define the control and movement of the missile
+ 2) Run simulink simulation (Missile_model ) to define the control and movement of the missile

- 3) Run the graphing code in matlab to visualize
+ 3) Run the graphing code (missilegrapher) in matlab to visualize